Contents

 Total to first audio~750–1100 msAll stages pipelined

-Getting below 1 second of total latency on a Raspberry Pi 5 is achievable with this stack.
-On a mini-PC with even modest GPU acceleration, sub-600ms is realistic.
-The target should be 1 second to first audio output — at that threshold, the interaction feels natural.
+Sub-1-second total latency on a Raspberry Pi 5 is in reach with this stack.
+On a mini-PC with even light GPU help, sub-600ms is realistic.
+Aim for 1 second to first audio.
+At that threshold, the chat feels natural.

 Multi-Room Audio and Presence

-A voice assistant that only works in one room is genuinely limited.
-You want to walk into the bedroom and say the wake word and have the assistant respond.
-You want the kitchen speaker to respond to kitchen commands.
-Building multi-room coverage does not mean buying five Raspberry Pi units — it means deploying cheap ESP32-S3 microcontroller boards as satellite listening nodes throughout your home.
+A voice assistant that works in only one room is limited.
+You want to walk into the bedroom, say the wake word, and get a reply.
+You want the kitchen speaker to handle kitchen commands.
+Multi-room coverage does not mean buying five Raspberry Pi units.
+It means cheap ESP32-S3 boards as satellite listening nodes spread around your home.

-The ESP32-S3 is a dual-core 240MHz microcontroller with built-in WiFi, enough RAM to run a continuous audio stream, and hardware support for I2S microphone arrays.
-Running the esp-wr-audio-board or similar open firmware, it captures audio from an attached MEMS microphone array, compresses it, and streams it over WebSocket or MQTT to your central processing server.
-The ESP32-S3 itself does not run wake word detection — that computation happens on the server.
-This means the satellites are simple, cheap (roughly $8–15 per unit with a microphone breakout), and consume very little power (under 200mW active).
+The ESP32-S3 is a dual-core 240MHz chip with built-in WiFi, enough RAM for a steady audio stream, and hardware for I2S microphone arrays.
+Run open firmware like esp-wr-audio-board.
+It captures audio from an attached MEMS mic array, compresses it, and streams it over WebSocket or MQTT to your server.
+The ESP32-S3 does not run wake word detection.
+That work happens on the server.
+So the satellites stay simple, cheap (about $8 to $15 per unit with a mic breakout), and very low power (under 200mW active).

-The glue that makes this work cleanly is the Wyoming Protocol, an open, lightweight protocol developed by the Rhasspy project and now officially supported in Home Assistant’s voice pipeline.
-Wyoming defines a simple message-passing format for audio streaming, wake word events, STT results, TTS audio, and pipeline state.
-A Wyoming-compatible satellite sends audio frames to the server; the server runs wake word detection, fires a wake event, runs STT, and sends back a TTS audio stream.
-From the satellite’s perspective, it is a simple WebSocket client.
-From the server’s perspective, all satellites look identical regardless of their hardware.
+The glue is the Wyoming Protocol, an open lightweight format from the Rhasspy project.
+Home Assistant’s voice pipeline now supports it out of the box.
+Wyoming defines a simple message format for audio streams, wake events, STT results, TTS audio, and pipeline state.
+A Wyoming satellite sends audio frames to the server.
+The server runs wake detection, fires a wake event, runs STT, and sends back a TTS stream.
+From the satellite’s view, it is a plain WebSocket client.
+From the server’s view, every satellite looks the same no matter the hardware.

-The contextual awareness problem — knowing which room a command came from so you can interpret “turn off the light in here” correctly — is solved through satellite identity.
-Each ESP32-S3 node has a unique ID embedded in its MQTT topic or Wyoming session header.
-The intent processing layer maps that ID to a room tag, and when a command contains a relative location pronoun (“in here,” “this room”), it substitutes the known room context.
-This mapping lives in a simple YAML config file and requires no machine learning.
+The room-awareness problem is knowing where a command came from so “turn off the light in here” lands on the right bulb.
+The fix is satellite identity.
+Each ESP32-S3 node has a unique ID in its MQTT topic or Wyoming session header.
+The intent layer maps that ID to a room tag.
+When a command holds a relative pronoun like “in here” or “this room,” it swaps in the known room.
+The map lives in a YAML config file.
+No machine learning needed.

-Preventing cross-room false activations is a real concern in open-plan homes.
-The ESP32-S3 supports digital microphone beamforming — focusing the microphone array’s sensitivity in a specific direction and rejecting audio from behind the device.
-Combined with per-satellite wake word sensitivity tuning (slightly higher threshold in open-plan areas, lower in enclosed rooms), false cross-room activations can be reduced to near zero.
+Cross-room false activations are a real concern in open-plan homes.
+The ESP32-S3 supports digital mic beamforming.
+It focuses the array’s pickup in one direction and rejects audio from behind the device.
+Pair that with per-satellite sensitivity tuning (higher threshold in open spaces, lower in closed rooms) and false cross-room triggers drop to near zero.

 Home Assistant Integration

 Home Assistant is the natural control plane for a local voice assistant.
-It already knows about every smart device in your home, has a rich action system, and since the 2024.x release cycle has included a first-class voice pipeline architecture specifically designed for local, privacy-preserving setups.
-Integrating your custom Whisper STT and Piper TTS with Home Assistant takes less than an hour and gives you access to HA’s entire ecosystem of device integrations.
+It already knows every smart device in your home and has a rich action system.
+Since the 2024.x release cycle, it ships a first-class voice pipeline built for local privacy-preserving setups.
+Wiring your Whisper STT and Piper TTS into HA takes less than an hour.
+Once in, you get HA’s full library of device integrations.

-Home Assistant’s native voice pipeline uses Wyoming Protocol natively.
-You run your faster-whisper STT server as a Wyoming-compatible service (the wyoming-faster-whisper add-on or Docker container), point HA at it in Settings → Voice Assistants, and HA handles routing wake events to your STT service and piping transcribed text to its intent engine.
-Similarly, wyoming-piper wraps Piper TTS in a Wyoming-compatible service that HA uses for all voice responses.
-This means you are not reinventing the HA integration — you are providing the AI components that HA’s existing pipeline infrastructure connects.
+HA’s voice pipeline speaks Wyoming Protocol natively.
+Run your faster-whisper STT server as a Wyoming service (the wyoming-faster-whisper add-on or Docker container).
+Point HA at it in Settings, Voice Assistants.
+HA then routes wake events to your STT and pipes the text to its intent engine.
+Same idea for wyoming-piper, which wraps Piper TTS in a Wyoming service for all voice replies.
+You are not rebuilding the HA glue.
+You are plugging your AI parts into HA’s existing pipeline.

-HA’s built-in NLP intent engine handles common commands reliably — device control, scene activation, timer setting, and basic queries about device state.
-For anything more complex — “Is the back door unlocked and did I leave the garage light on?” — HA’s rule-based intent engine falls short.
-This is where plugging in a local LLM via the conversation integration makes a meaningful difference.
-You configure a local LLM endpoint (an Ollama instance running on your home server, for example) as a custom conversation agent in HA.
-Commands that HA’s native NLP cannot parse are forwarded to the LLM, which has access to your HA entity state via a system prompt that includes your device list.
-The LLM generates a Home Assistant service call in JSON, which your integration layer executes.
-This hybrid approach — rule-based NLP for common commands, LLM for complex ones — keeps latency low for 90% of commands while handling the long tail gracefully.
+HA’s built-in NLP intent engine handles common commands cleanly: device control, scenes, timers, and basic state queries.
+For anything more involved like “Is the back door unlocked and did I leave the garage light on?” the rule-based engine falls short.
+This is where a local LLM via the conversation integration earns its keep.
+Wire up a local LLM endpoint (say, an Ollama instance on your home server) as a custom conversation agent in HA.
+Commands HA’s NLP cannot parse are forwarded to the LLM, which sees your HA entity state in a system prompt with your device list.
+The LLM emits a Home Assistant service call in JSON, which your integration runs.
+This hybrid setup keeps latency low for 90% of commands and still handles the long tail.

-Beyond reactive commands, a voice assistant becomes genuinely useful when it can proactively speak to you.
-Home Assistant’s tts.speak service, pointed at a Wyoming Piper instance and a media player entity, lets any HA automation trigger a spoken announcement.
-A motion sensor at the front door can trigger “Someone’s at the front door.”
-A timer completion event can say “Your oven timer just finished.”
-A morning automation can read out the day’s weather and calendar events.
-All of this happens entirely on your local network, synthesized by Piper, without a cloud TTS service in sight.
+A voice assistant gets useful when it can speak to you on its own.
+HA’s tts.speak service, pointed at a Wyoming Piper instance and a media player entity, lets any HA automation fire a spoken alert.
+A front-door motion sensor can say “Someone’s at the front door.”
+A timer can say “Your oven timer just finished.”
+A morning routine can read out the weather and calendar.
+All of it runs on your local network, spoken by Piper, with no cloud TTS in sight.

 Privacy Hardening and Security

-An always-listening device in your home is a significant privacy commitment, even when you built it yourself.
-The difference between your DIY assistant and a commercial one is that you have the ability to verify what it does with audio — and that verification is not optional.
+An always-on listening device in your home is a real privacy commitment, even when you built it.
+The edge a DIY build has over a commercial one is that you can check what it does with audio.
+That check is not optional.
 Trust, but verify.

-The first step is confirming that no audio leaves your network.
-The cleanest approach is a Pi-hole DNS sinkhole — if your voice assistant processes ever attempt to resolve an external domain, Pi-hole logs it immediately.
-Combining Pi-hole with a tcpdump capture session (running tcpdump -i eth0 -n not host YOUR_HA_IP on the Pi while speaking wake words and commands) lets you confirm, at the packet level, that no audio data is leaving.
-If your assistant is correctly configured and running entirely local models, these captures should be completely empty of outbound traffic during voice interactions.
-Running this verification after any software update is good practice.
+The first step is making sure no audio leaves your network.
+The cleanest tool is a Pi-hole DNS sinkhole.
+If any voice process tries to resolve an outside domain, Pi-hole logs it on the spot.
+Pair Pi-hole with a tcpdump capture.
+Run tcpdump -i eth0 -n not host YOUR_HA_IP on the Pi while you speak wake words and commands.
+That confirms, at the packet level, that no audio is leaving.
+If your assistant is set up right and runs only local models, those captures should be empty of outbound traffic during voice use.
+Run this check after every software update.

-A hardware mute switch is the only absolute guarantee of audio privacy.
-Wiring a physical button — ideally a latching toggle — in series with the microphone’s power line means that when the switch is off, no software change, no firmware bug, and no remote exploit can cause the microphone to record audio.
-This is not paranoia; it is sound engineering practice for a device that is always listening.
-A simple LED indicator light wired to the same circuit provides a visible confirmation that the microphone is active.
-Several commercial open-source hardware microphone arrays (like the ReSpeaker series) include this as a built-in feature.
+A hardware mute switch is the only absolute audio-privacy guarantee.
+Wire a physical button (a latching toggle is best) in series with the mic power line.
+When the switch is off, no software change, no firmware bug, and no remote exploit can make the mic record.
+This is not paranoia.
+It is sound engineering for a device that is always listening.
+Add a small LED on the same circuit so you can see when the mic is live.
+Several open hardware mic arrays (like the ReSpeaker series) ship with this feature built in.

-Speaker verification — confirming that the voice giving commands belongs to someone in an authorized list — adds another layer of protection against commands from guests, TV audio, or voices from outside the home.
-SpeechBrain’s ECAPA-TDNN model provides strong speaker embedding extraction and runs efficiently on CPU.
-The enrollment process is straightforward: record 30–60 seconds of each authorized speaker saying arbitrary phrases, extract embeddings, and store them locally.
-At inference time, the STT pipeline extracts an embedding from the command audio and computes cosine similarity against enrolled embeddings.
-Commands below a similarity threshold (tuned per-environment) are rejected before reaching the intent layer.
-This adds roughly 50ms to the pipeline and effectively eliminates the risk of unauthorized voice commands.
+Speaker verification confirms that the voice giving a command is on the authorized list.
+It blocks commands from guests, TV audio, or voices from outside the home.
+SpeechBrain’s ECAPA-TDNN model produces strong speaker embeddings and runs well on CPU.
+Enrollment is simple.
+Record 30 to 60 seconds of each authorized speaker saying any phrase, extract embeddings, and store them locally.
+At inference time, the pipeline pulls an embedding from the command audio and runs cosine similarity against the stored set.
+Commands below a tuned threshold get rejected before they hit the intent layer.
+The check adds about 50ms and shuts the door on unauthorized voice commands.

-For logging, the principle is simple: log events, never audio.
-Your log files should contain timestamps of wake word detections, parsed intent labels, entity IDs that were controlled, and error codes when something fails.
-They should never contain raw audio samples, audio file paths, or verbatim transcription text.
-Implement log rotation using Python’s logging.handlers.RotatingFileHandler so logs roll over weekly and are deleted after 30 days.
+For logging, the rule is simple: log events, never audio.
+Logs should hold timestamps of wake detections, parsed intent labels, entity IDs you controlled, and error codes on failure.
+They should not hold raw audio, audio file paths, or verbatim transcripts.
+Set up log rotation with Python’s logging.handlers.RotatingFileHandler so files roll weekly and drop after 30 days.
 If you ever share logs for debugging, there should be nothing in them that reveals what you said or when you were home.

 Hardware Bill of Materials